Gpriyanka31/-ai-chatbot/README.md

-# AI Chatbot 🤖
+# 🤖 AI Chatbot (Data Analyst Assistant)

-This is a Data Analyst chatbot built using Google Gemini API.
+An intelligent chatbot built using Google Gemini API that can answer SQL, Python, and data-related queries with conversational memory.

 ## Features
 - Conversational memory